 - STAT S-100: Introduction to Quantitative Methods will fulfill the statistics requirement for the economics concentration.

 - MATH S-1AB: Calculus I and II

 - MATH S-21A: Multivariable Calculus

 The following courses can also count towards Ec concentration requirements.
 None of these courses fulfill the "intermediate theory as prerequisite" requirement.
-If you write a 15+ page economics research paper in any of the courses below, you can bring your graded paper into the advising office and have it evaluated for "writing requirement credit."
+If you write a 15+ page economics research paper in any of the courses below, you can bring your graded paper to an Ec Advisor and have it evaluated for "writing requirement credit."
 You will need to consult the course syllabi and/or the faculty to find out if a paper will be required or accepted.